Earthquakes on May 1, 2026

 11.7 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.4 earthquake 90 km S of Sand Point, Alaska with origin time 21:35 UTC on May 1, 2026.
+At 21:35 UTC on May 1, 2026, a magnitude 2.4 tremor occurred 90 km S of Sand Point, Alaska.
 The event originated approximately 11.7 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 54.521°, -160.591°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01